Robert J. Thompson: Later political career

 Thompson was elected Majority Appropriations Chairman by the Senate Republican Caucus in 2001.
 In 2003, The Pennsylvania Report named him to "The Pennsylvania Report Power 75" list of influential figures in Pennsylvania politics.

 Death

 He died on January 28, 2006, from pulmonary fibrosis at the Hospital of the University of Pennsylvania The ensuing special election triggered by his death was won by Democrat Andy Dinniman, who defeated Republican Carol Aichele in a stunning upset, becoming the first Democrat elected to represent Chester County in the state Senate since 1890.

 Legacy

+In 2006, Congress passed Public Law 109-336, naming the US Post Office in West Chester, Pennsylvania after Thompson.

 In 2012, a section of Pennsylvania Route 3 was named the Robert J. Thompson Highway in his honor.